 There are many local planning issues in which our members are involved.
 Here is news of a couple of them.
 We are always looking for new volunteers to help keep track of developments affecting the countryside and the footpath network.

 Radlett Strategic Rail Freight Interchange - there is still no resolution, but St Albans Access Forum are trying to make the most of it should it happen.
-See Phil Escritt's report (Stile Dec 17)
+But now there is a new twist in the tale.
+Will the whole area be used for housing?
+See Phil Escritt's reports (Stile Dec 17 & 18)

 In Hertfordshire and North Middlesex the main threat to the countryside arises from the pressure for development but this may also give opportunities for increased access.
 This development is controlled by the planning system.